sofia-sousa/Week-5-Project/README.md

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-Overall we intended to understand if countries are complying with the 14th SGD: Life Below Water.
+Overall we intended to understand how climate event impact business, in particular energy companies.

 After the initial analysis of the data available other two hypothesis arose:
 1. What is the impact of drought in energy production